 Then I learnt about the benefits that crate training your dog can provide and, since this first exposure to one, I have since seen how much a dog can love their crate as it is their own safe little haven to escape to, just like a wild dog would view their den.

 Rather than seeing their crate as a horrible restriction, an appropriately prepared dog will see their crate as a place of relaxation and comfort.
 It becomes a home away from home and provides a safe and secure place for your dog to rest, without the risk of injury and/or escape.
 This helps to reduce the stress for you and your dog, whilst travelling, going on outings and is also a useful way to keep an injured dog rested or safe.

 Crate training can also assists greatly with toilet training as dogs don’t generally soil their beds.
 This is further advantaged by preventing the dog from wandering unsupervised throughout the house, providing opportunities to sneak off and eliminate.

 How to crate train your dog

 Successful crate training cannot be achieved be simply locking your dog in the crate and hoping for the best.
 Some dogs take a little while to acclimatise to being confined and may perceive the activity as exclusionary/punishment.
-The step by step guide below can help, or you may prefer to watch the TV segment with Trish and Lara that demonstrates how it is done as well.
+The step by step guide below can help, or you watch the video on this post with Trish and Lara that demonstrates how it is done as well.

 Start by placing the crate in a central area, where the dog is comfortable and still able to interact with family members.
 A quiet corner of the lounge/family room or in the same place as the dog’s current bed is preferred.
 To promote the dog’s feeling of security in regard to the crate, ensure that children do not climb in or on top of it.